What are Oriental cockroaches?

-If you’re interested in learning more about our Oriental cockroach control services, please reach out to Prosite today!
+If you’re interested in learning more about our Oriental cockroach control services in Ellensburg and the surrounding areas, please reach out to Prosite today!

 How do I prevent problems with Oriental cockroaches?

-At Prosite, we recommend implementing the following Oriental cockroach prevention tips:
+At Prosite, we recommend implementing these Oriental cockroach prevention tips for your property:

 Rack back leaves and mulch from the foundation of your home.

 Cut back overgrown shrubs or bushes from your home’s exterior walls.